Foodle Club

 Can I freeze this pasta dish?

-To use, let it defrost in the refrigerator and then transfer it to a saucepan and reheat on the stove until piping hot.
+To use, let it defrost in the refrigerator, transfer it to a saucepan and reheat on the stove until piping hot.

 You can also store any leftovers in the refrigerator for up to 3 days.
 Reheat in a saucepan on the stove or in the microwave.

-Why not pin this recipe for cheesy mince pasta to one of your Pinterest boards so you can find it later.
+Why not pin this recipe for cheesy mince pasta to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.